kim-codes/event-planning-resources/README.md

 ## Selecting a location
 Here are important factors to consider when choosing a location for your event.
 - Easily accessible space
+  - Step-free access or ramp access
 - Near public transport / free parking
 - Accommodation for any physical and/or learning disabilities
 - Restroom availability
+  - Access to a water fountain
 - Bonus: find a place that has good natural light → it’s recommended for learning

 ### For Workshops/tech events